dungeons-of-moria/umoria/docs/manual.md

 to the deepest level of the dungeon on which the character has previously been.
 This makes the scroll very useful for getting back to the deeper levels of *moria*.
-Once the scroll has been read, it takes a while for the spell to act, so don’t expect it to save the character in a crisis.
+Once the scroll has been read, it takes a while for the spell to act, so don't expect it to save the character in a crisis.

 The game provides some automatic inscriptions to help keep track of possessions.
 Wands and staves which are known to be empty will be inscribed with "`empty`".
-Objects which have been tried at least once, but haven’t been identified yet will be inscribed with "`tried`".
+Objects which have been tried at least once, but haven't been identified yet will be inscribed with "`tried`".
 Cursed objects are inscribed with "`damned`".
 Also, occasionally the character will notice that something in the pack or equipment list seems to be magical.
 High level characters are much more likely to notice this than